 - Find a crisis buddy — Choose an empathetic listener who helps you assess a situation and make clearer decisions.
 Find someone who is aware that you are struggling who will respond to an urgent text or phone call day or night.
 Provide them with contact information for your family or mental health professional.
 You are not alone.
 We all need help from time to time.

-- Practice deep breathing exercises — Lowers blood pressure, relaxes muscles, provides more oxygen to your brain to calm panic or anxiety.
+- Practice deep breathing exercises — Lowers blood pressure, relaxes muscles, provides more oxygen to our brains to calm panic or anxiety.

 - Place your hand on your stomach.
-Your goal is to push your hand out when breathing in.
+The goal is to push your hand out when breathing in.

 - Breathe deeply in through your nose, feeling your hand rise.
 Hold for three seconds.